Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 A format that can encode a **Stringlike** type accepts any type that can be converted to a string.
-Additionally, an [Instance][Instance] will be accepted as a Stringlike when it has a particular [ClassName][Instance.ClassName], with a selected property that has a Stringlike value.
+Additionally, an [Instance][Instance] will be accepted as a Stringlike when it has a particular [ClassName][Instance.ClassName], with a selected property that has a Stringlike value that isn't an Instance.
 In this case, the property is encoded.

 ClassName         | Property
 ------------------|---------